Knowledge Hub

 Scope of rights granted to the customer

-It is crucial that software suppliers carefully consider what they are licensing to customers and the scope of those rights.
+Software suppliers must carefully consider what they are licensing to customers and the scope of those rights.

 The software licence should cover key issues such as:

-• What software is being licensed – often, including a technical specification, can help define what software the customer is being licensed.
+What software is being licensed: Often, including a technical specification can help define the software the customer is using.

-• What the customer can do with the licence – commonly, the use of the software will be limited to the customer running the software for its business purposes and making a backup copy.
+What the customer can do with the licence: Typically, the software is limited to the customer running it for business purposes and making a backup copy.
 Any bespoke permissions agreed upon with the customer (for example, the right to modify the licensed software) must be expressly stated in the licence agreement.
-Furthermore, the licence should clearly state what customers are prohibited from doing with the software.
+The licence should clearly state what customers are prohibited from doing with the software.
 For example, licences often include strict restrictions against the customer reverse-engineering software or licensing it to third parties.

-• The licence duration and territory – the licence should state which countries the customer can use the software in and whether it will be a fixed-term, rolling or perpetual licence.
+The licence duration and territory: The licence should state which countries the customer can use the software in and whether it is a fixed-term, rolling, or perpetual licence

-• User permissions – it is critical to set out who can use the software, for example, whether the software will be used by one entity, or a group of entities and how many authorised users are permitted to use it.
+User permissions: You should set out who can use the software, for example, whether it will be used by one entity or a group of entities and how many authorised users are permitted to use it

 Liability

-Liability is a critical issue in software licences.
-Your contract must include a robust provision limiting your liability to the customer for breaching the agreement.
+Liability is a common issue in software licences.
+Your contract must include provisions limiting your liability to the customer for breaching the agreement.

-Without a carefully drafted limitation of liability clause, you could face unlimited liability, which means that there would be no financial limit on the level of damages a customer could claim against your business if things go wrong.
+Without a carefully drafted limitation of liability clause, you could face unlimited liability, meaning there would be no financial limit on the damages a customer could claim against your business if things go wrong.

-For example, a software supplier licences to a customer the use of a booking platform for the customer’s website.
-The software has a fault, meaning the customer can’t receive bookings for two weeks, and misses out on several new business opportunities.
+For example, a software supplier licences a customer to use a booking platform for the customer’s website.
+The software has a fault, meaning the customer can’t receive bookings for two weeks and misses out on several new business opportunities.
 In this scenario, the supplier will want to avoid or limit its liability for the losses its customer suffered when the software wasn’t working.
 Having a substantial limitation of liability clause could help.

 Warranties